 Alternatively you can try the Citizens Advice Helpline

 If you are in financial crisis, please call 0808 2082138 for free (open Monday to Friday, 9am-5pm) to talk confidentially with a trained Citizens Advice adviser.
 They can help address your crises and provide support to maximise your income, help you navigate the benefits system, and identify any additional grants you could be entitled to.
 If needed, they’ll issue you with a voucher so you can get an emergency food parcel from your local food bank.

 2. Arrange a visit to the referral agency.

 If you visit any other voucher holders they will discuss your situation and supply you with a foodbank voucher where appropriate.

 You can find a list of our local centres and opening times here.
-When you arrive, we’ll welcome you with a warm drink and our trained volunteers will chat with you about your situation.
+When you arrive, give your name and voucher code to the volunteer on the door who will sort your food parcel.
 We’ll also discuss any dietary needs you may have and exchange your foodbank voucher for a parcel of three days of emergency food.
 We’ll also help to support you in any other ways that we can.
 Most of our foodbank centres offer a cafe style environment and our aim is to provide non-judgemental support at the point of crisis.